khakhalin/notes/dictionary.md

 **Wide column store** (db): Imagine a table, except that different rows may have different columns (number, names, types).

 # XYZ

+**XGBoost** (dev): an open-source library that does gradient boosting.
+Same type of an object as Keras, for example: available for many languages, as libraries; can run locally, or in a scaled-up distributed way; takes care of some fine-turning.
+Popular with Kagglers, apparently. ([wiki](https://en.wikipedia.org/wiki/XGBoost))

 **Zero-inflated model** (stats): a model that is intentially biased towards observations of zeros; for example a bimodal switch between active and inactive states, with inactive resulting in always-0, and active generating a Poisson process. [ref](https://en.wikipedia.org/wiki/Zero-inflated_model)